Today's History Trivia for August 7

 1978 Love Canal The area, near Niagara Falls, is declared a national disaster due to toxic waste.

 1973 Lightning Strikes Roy C. Sullivan struck by lightning for the 5th of his record-breaking 7 times.
 Source: Guinness Book of World Records

 1959 First photograph of Earth taken from space The U.S. satellite Explorer VI is launched.
 It took its historic photo on August 14, showing a sun-lighted area of the Central Pacific ocean and its cloud cover.

-1946 First U.S. coin to depict a black American A 50¢ commemorative coin featuring Booker T. Washington is authorized.
-Source: Famous First Facts
+1946 First U.S. Coin to Depict an African-American A 50¢ commemorative coin featuring Booker T. Washington is authorized.

 1888 The revolving door is patented, by Theophilus Van Kannel.

 1794 Whiskey Rebellion Pres.
 Washington orders the rebelling western Pennsylvania farmers to go home and calls for 15,000 militia.
 They were protesting an excise duty placed on stills and spirits distilled in the U.S.